Live Online Classes - Off Campus

-No need to spend wasted time commuting to School.
+No need to spend wasted time commuting to Campus.

-Enjoy live weekly online classes from the comfort of your own home.
+Enjoy live weekly online classes, off campus from the comfort of your own home.

 Talk to fellow students, meet your teacher, attend weekly live sessions and watch recordings of classes you may have missed.

 With CMI Online learning courses, you will enjoy an interactive learning environment on our exclusive and unique learning platform.
 Enjoy face to face interaction with your teacher and classmates, chat via comments boxes, enjoy a full online class which is recorded for playback purposes.

 Access a full range of live classes and recordings, online resources, including E textbook, E-library, interactive quizzes and weekly updated content, all from the comfort of your home.